eclipse-kura/kura/_posts/wires/2017-05-02-kura-wires-dbfilter.md

 3. Click on "Wires" under "System"
 4. Add a new "Timer" component and configure the interval at which the OPC/UA server will be sampled
 5. Add a new "Asset" with the previously added OPC/UA driver
 6. Configure the new OPC/UA asset, adding new Channels as shown in the following image.
-Be sure that all channel are set to READ.
+Be sure that all channels are set to READ.

 ![opcua_driver_config1]({{ site.baseurl }}/assets/images/wires/OPCUADriverConfig1.png)